nashville-software-school/client-side-mastery/book-2-giffygram/chapters/47-GG-Main.md

-# Main Runs The Show
+# Connect HTML and JS

 ## Learning Objectives
 You should be able to: